1932 The So-Called Shot

 When the Yankees got word of this, they became furious.
 Koenig had been a popular player in New York, and coupled with the Cubs’ shafting of McCarthy before joining the Yankees, enough fodder had been created to inspire revenge for a team that had never faced the Cubs before.
 And when the Yankees equipped the press with references to the Cubs as “cheapskates,” “penny-pinchers” and “nickel squeezers,” the blackboard in the Chicago clubhouse had been filled with motivation of its own.

 Vicious bench jockeying became the norm when the Series commenced.
-The Cub players saved their best for Babe Ruth, who had spoken most vociferously about the Koenig affair.
+The Cubs saved their best for Babe Ruth, who had spoken most vociferously about the Koenig affair.
 Spectators in the stands were horrified by the torrent of profanity raining out of both dugouts.

 Though down two games, the heckling from the Cubs’ bench only intensified when Ruth came to bat in Game Three at Wrigley Field.
 All it did was present Ruth with a challenge—a mistake the Cubs were about to pay for.